Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 That is why big and tall golf pullovers should not be treated as a small extension at the end of the size chart.
 They need a simple but clear plan from the beginning.

 For B2B buyers, this matters even more.
 A poor extended-size fit can create size complaints, reorder problems, and leftover inventory.
-In team or club orders, it can also make some members feel the program was not really built for them.
+In team, club, or tournament orders, it can also make some members feel the program was not really built for them.

 A good big and tall plan does not need to be complicated.